Constellation-Labs/documentation-hub/validate/quick-start/intnet-to-mainnet-quickstart.md

 ```
 - If asked to leave the cluster(s) first, you will choose <kbd>y</kbd>.

-Once nodectl reboots your Node for you, you will lose access to the terminal session.
+Once nodectl reboots your node for you, you will lose access to the terminal session.
 - Wait 1 minute to allow your VPS to reboot
-- [SSH](#-ssh-into-your-vps) into your VPS again using the Node's administration account `nodeadmin`.
+- [SSH](#-ssh-into-your-vps) into your VPS again using the node's administration account `nodeadmin`.

 ## ◽ Validate latest nodectl version
 **Node Control Utility Program**